Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/network_ipv6/guide.en-au.md

 IPV6_DEFAULTGW=IPV6_GATEWAY
 ```

-For Alma Linux and Rocky linux, the contents of the configuration file may differ from that shown above, in which case simply add the missing items.
+For AlmaLinux and Rocky linux, the contents of the configuration file may differ from that shown above, in which case simply add the missing items.
 Do not replace anything in the original file.

 If you need to configure multiple IPv6 addresses, add the following line: